Ruby/Rails image and video upload

 The following example uploads dog.mp4

-to Cloudinary and stores it in a bi-level folder structure with the public ID dog_closeup
+to Cloudinary and stores it with the public ID dog_closeup

 .
 It also performs two eager transformations that resize the video to a square and a small rectangle.